openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 implementation of Verifier Plugin can not accommodate all possible definitions of Enclave Init-time Configuration Data.
-The Verifier Plugin should support a default definition of Enclave Init-time Configuration Data, where the first 32 bytes of the the Enclave Init-time Configuration Data is defined as the SHA256 hash of the `inittime_custom_claims_buffer` content, and verify the integrity of the content.
+The Verifier Plugin should support a default definition of Enclave Init-time Configuration Data, where the first 32 bytes of the Enclave Init-time Configuration Data is defined as the SHA256 hash of the `inittime_custom_claims_buffer` content, and verify the integrity of the content.
 As defined below, the `inittime_custom_claims_buffer` contains an integrity algorithm ID, with ID 0 as the default definition each Verifier Plugin